Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lesson2.md

 ```

 - Please delete all the `Counter` files that are populated by default when we initiate a new Foundry project.
-- A good practice at this stage in your project is to come up with a plan/blueprint.
+- A good practice at this stage in your project is to `come up with a plan/blueprint`.
 What do we want to do with this?
 What is the main functionality of the project?
 In the root folder create a file called `README.md` (if Foundry created one for you just delete its contents), you obviously know what this file must look like from the previous courses, but before we get there, let's just outline a simple plan.
 - Open the `README.md`:

 ```md